sindresorhus/eslint-plugin-unicorn/docs/rules/no-unnecessary-polyfills.md

 # Enforce the use of built-in methods instead of unnecessary polyfills

-Takes node version from `package.json` and warns to use supported built in methods instead of using unnecessary polyfills.
+This rules helps to use existing methods instead of using extra polyfills.

-The desired name is configurable, but defaults to `error`.

 ## Fail